LGFae/swww/README.md

 Start by initializing the daemon:
 ```
-swww init
+swww-daemon
 ```
-Then, simply pass the image you want to display:
+Then, in a different terminal, simply pass the image you want to display:
 ```
 swww img <path/to/img>